core-wg/senml-spec/draft-jennings-core-senml.md

 than 5 characters long.
 This allows time values to have better than micro second precision over the next 100 years.

 ## Examples

 TODO - simplify examples

+TODO - Examples are messed up on if time is an integer or float

+TODO - Add example with string , data , boolean

 ### Single Datapoint